German experts meet to discuss country’s exit from coal use

-BERLIN (AP) — Representatives from industry, environmental groups and unions are meeting in Berlin to discuss how and when Germany can stop using coal to generate electricity.
+BERLIN (AP) — Representatives from German industry, environmental groups and unions met Tuesday in Berlin to discuss how and when the country can stop using coal to generate electricity.

-The government-appointed committee met for the first time Tuesday amid calls from scientists for Germany to do more to meet its goal of curbing greenhouse gas emissions.
+Climate scientists have called for Germany to do more to curb its greenhouse gas emissions, which have stagnated for about a decade.
+This month, the government was forced to admit it will miss its short-term climate goal by a wide mark .

-Coal-fired power plants are a major source of carbon emissions that contribute to climate change.
-While Germany has ramped up the production of renewable energy, it still depends on coal for over a third of its electricity.
+Coal-fired power plants are a major source of carbon emissions that drive climate change.
+While Germany has ramped up production of renewable energy, it still depends on coal for over a third of its electricity.

+The government-appointed committee has six months to agree on a report for Germany’s exit from coal.
+While the report won’t be binding, the idea is that with all interested parties involved the government will be able to use the report as a template for its decisions, taking much of the sting out of a politically sensitive debate.

 Most Read Business Stories